tart/motop/README.md

 ## Configuration

 Configuration file can be created by copying motop.default.conf to motop.conf.
 Section are used for servers.
+DEFAULT section can be used for all servers.

 address                     The address of the server

+hideReplicationOperations   Paramer to hide constantly appeared replication operations on the masters and the slaves

 ## License